Natural Law and Public Affairs Seminar

 This seminar will begin by engaging contemporary analytic work on the foundations and methods of natural-law moral reasoning.
 But the better part of it will be spent examining arguments that apply natural-law insights to a variety of moral and political issues, including religious liberty and the role of the state; justice in commerce and in communication; just war and capital punishment; abortion and euthanasia; and marriage and sexuality.

 The seminar is for advanced undergraduate and graduate students interested in normative ethics and contemporary applications.
+Young professionals working in a related field may be considered on a case-by-case basis.
 Participants may but need not be versed in natural law theory.